 Ben Gadd, Naturalist

 Ben Gadd knows the Canadian Rocky Mountains well.
 He is the author of ten books on the area.
 His best-selling Handbook of the Canadian Rockies is an award-winning guide to everything from geology, botany and bears to human history and backpacking trips.
-With a degree in earth science and over 35 years of teaching and writing about the Rockies, Ben Gadd is an acknowledged authority on the region.
+With a degree in Earth science and nearly 40 years of teaching and writing about the Rockies, Ben is an acknowledged authority on the region.
 (Click here for Ben’s résumé, a short bio, his books in print, and more photos.)

 Ben has been an independent natural-history guide since 1985.
-He is accredited by the Interpretive Guides Association as a Master Guide and fully insured.
+He is accredited by the Canadian professional Interpretive Guides Association as a master interpreter and is fully insured.
 Ben can take your group out for a walk, put on a slide show, lead your tour—or just join you around the campfire to answer questions and swap yarns.

-Many groups use Ben’s services: tours, conferences, field trips, schools, universities, non-profits, journalists, publishers, film and television companies, families, individuals.
+Many groups use Ben’s services: tours, conferences, field trips, schools, universities, non-profits, journalists, publishers, film and television companies, families and individuals.
 An after-dinner talk or a day outdoors with Ben could be the highlight of your Rockies visit.
 The cost is reasonable.

 And also new, published in 2012, is Operation Bow-Athabasca: The Geological Survey of Canada Takes on the Rockies.
 This 72-page pictorial booklet is the catalogue and historical summary for an exhibit of the same name that Ben prepared for the Canmore Museum and Geoscience Centre.

 For more information on these books and others, click here.

 • Tours and field trips